sophiebull/interpTools/README.md

 # interpTools
+`interpTools` provides a framework for performing comprehensive analysis on the statistical performance of time series interpolators in a test-environment.

+The workflow involves the generation of artifical time series, simulation of MCAR observations subject to two key gap structure parameters ('proportion missing' and 'gap width'), application of interpolation algorithm candidates, and subsequent computation of a set of performance metrics.
+Tools for both singular and comparative data visualization allows practitioners to elucidate the most suitable algorithm for similarly-structured datasets in practice, especially in the context of a changing gap structure.

-This package contains functions for generating artificial time series, simulating gaps, and interpolating the missing observations, with tools for subsequent analysis and visualization of the interpolators' statistical performance.
-A detailed analysis facilitated by these code files is provided in Sophie Castel's MSc thesis "A Framework for Testing Time Series Interpolators", May 2020, Trent University.
+An example of a detailed and comprehensive analysis facilitated by this package is written in S. Castel's MSc thesis "A Framework for Testing Time Series Interpolators" (2020), with free access via [this link](http://digitalcollections.trentu.ca/objects/etd-814).

 A brief description of the package functionality can be found below.

-## Simulating time series data with `simXt()`
+### Simulating time series data with `simXt()`
 Data is generated based on the general model of a time series: the addition of a mean, periodic trend, and noise component.

-## Generating gaps with `simulateGaps()`
+### Generating gaps with `simulateGaps()`
-Gap structure is defined by two parameters: the proportion of data missing (p), and the gap width (g).
+Gap structure is simulated as Missing Completely at Random (MCAR), and defined by two parameters: the proportion of data missing (*p*), and the gap width (*g*).

-### Example
+#### Example
-* p = [10%, 20%, 30%]
+* *p = [10%, 20%, 30%]*
-* g = [1, 5, 10]
+* *g = [1, 5, 10]*

 Under each possible *(p,g)* combination, the function will produce *K* different gap configurations on the original time series.

-## Interpolating the gappy data with `parInterpolate()`
+### Interpolating the gappy data with `parInterpolate()`
 Interpolation is performed on the gappy data, using parallel computing for efficiency.
 The user can choose from a list of 18 built-in interpolators:

 | Package | Function | Algorithm name | Abbreviation |